MicrosoftDocs/azure-docs-powershell.id-ID/azps-7.2.0/Az.Sql/Get-AzSqlInstanceKeyVaultKey.md

 ```

 ## DESCRIPTION
-Cmdlet Get-AzSqlInstanceKeyVaultKey mendapatkan informasi tentang tombol Key Vault pada SQL terkelola.
+Cmdlet Get-AzSqlInstanceKeyVaultKey ini mendapatkan informasi tentang tombol Key Vault pada SQL terkelola.
 You can view all keys on a managed instance or view a specific key by providing the KeyId.

 ## EXAMPLES